Littelfuse (NASDAQ:LFUS) Releases Q4 2021 Earnings Guidance

-The company also recently announced a quarterly dividend, which will be paid on Thursday, December 2nd.
-Investors of record on Thursday, November 18th will be given a dividend of $0.53 per share.
-This represents a $2.12 dividend on an annualized basis and a dividend yield of 0.70%.
-The ex-dividend date is Wednesday, November 17th.
-Littelfuse’s dividend payout ratio (DPR) is currently 18.12%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, December 2nd.
+Investors of record on Thursday, November 18th were paid a $0.53 dividend.
+This represents a $2.12 dividend on an annualized basis and a yield of 0.68%.
+The ex-dividend date was Wednesday, November 17th.
+Littelfuse’s dividend payout ratio (DPR) is presently 18.12%.

-In other news, Director T J. Chung sold 3,427 shares of the firm’s stock in a transaction dated Monday, November 8th.
-The shares were sold at an average price of $319.47, for a total value of $1,094,823.69.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Nathan Zommer sold 2,500 shares of the firm’s stock in a transaction dated Friday, October 1st.
-The shares were sold at an average price of $275.19, for a total transaction of $687,975.00.
+In related news, CEO David W. Heinzmann sold 9,867 shares of the firm’s stock in a transaction dated Thursday, October 21st.
+The stock was sold at an average price of $294.00, for a total value of $2,900,898.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CAO Jeffrey G. Gorski sold 329 shares of the firm’s stock in a transaction that occurred on Tuesday, November 2nd.
+The shares were sold at an average price of $310.39, for a total transaction of $102,118.31.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 41,637 shares of company stock valued at $12,847,617 in the last quarter.
-2.70% of the stock is currently owned by corporate insiders.
+Insiders have sold 44,137 shares of company stock valued at $13,611,517 in the last ninety days.
+2.70% of the stock is currently owned by company insiders.

 An institutional investor recently raised its position in Littelfuse stock.
-Morgan Stanley increased its position in shares of Littelfuse, Inc. (NASDAQ:LFUS) by 70.6% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 51,302 shares of the technology company’s stock after acquiring an additional 21,223 shares during the quarter.
-Morgan Stanley owned about 0.21% of Littelfuse worth $13,071,000 as of its most recent SEC filing.
-Institutional investors own 92.85% of the company’s stock.
+Morgan Stanley boosted its stake in shares of Littelfuse, Inc. (NASDAQ:LFUS) by 70.6% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 51,302 shares of the technology company’s stock after buying an additional 21,223 shares during the quarter.
+Morgan Stanley owned approximately 0.21% of Littelfuse worth $13,071,000 as of its most recent SEC filing.
+92.85% of the stock is owned by institutional investors.

 Littelfuse Company Profile